-One of our summer activities is to participate in Reading Confetti‘s Summer Virtual Book Club for Kids!
-Each month she chooses a different author and participants read one of his/her books and do an activity related to the book.
-This month’s author is Mo Willems.
+This month’s Virtual Book Club for Kids author is Mo Willems.
 We love Mo Willems here and ended up reading, and rereading, 4 of his books last week–The Pigeon Wants a Puppy, The Pigeon Finds a Hot Dog, Naked Mole Rat Gets Dressed, and Pigs Make Me Sneeze!
 Such great reads, we definitely recommend all of them!

 Once of the most reread books was Naked Mole Rat Gets Dressed.
 It’s the story of a naked mole rat who likes to wear clothes.
 In fact he likes to wear clothes so much he opened his own shop.
 His clothes-wearing makes the other mole rats very uncomfortable and they take the issue to Grand-pah for consideration.
 You’ll have to read it yourself to see how it ends, but I will go out on a limb and predict you’ll love it.